We love ‘RE’ furniture! If it is reused, recycled, repurposed, reconditioned, recreated or reclaimed it qualifies as ‘sustainable’ furniture.

 Solid, well-made furniture that lasts is good for the environment.
 It can get passed down through generations, is practical, durable, and always looks gorgeous.
 Think about that the next time you are looking for a specific piece of furniture for your home.
 In Afrikaans (South Africa) we have a saying “goed koop is duur koop”.
 Directly translated it means “cheap buy is expensive buy”.

-What do I need to look for in sustainable furniture?
+What do I look for in sustainable furniture?

 - Has it been recycled?
 If it was ever anything else, then it is classified as sustainable.
 This point even makes plastic okay!